cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-7.rst

 ``pip3 install -r requirements.txt``

 After running the ``pip install`` command, you should see that openai has been installed.
 If not, ask a TA.
+Next set the python path:

+``nano ~/.bashrc``

+Copy in the line export ``PYTHONPATH=/home/pi/CS123/lab_7_llms_solutions`` to the end of this file (you can just copy and paste in).
+Use Ctrl+O, Enter, Ctrl+X to write your changes.
+Source these changes in the termianl so that the Python path changes permanently.

+``source ~/.bashrc``

 Step 3.
 Add in OpenAI API Key
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^